samdravitzki/samdravitzki/src/ecs/README.md

 - Implement demos of the collision system
 - Implement demos for different features of ecs
 - Support different collision scenarions (box - box, circle - circle, ...)
-- Move to less naiive implementation of collision system
+- Move to less naive implementation of collision system
 - Add support for events
 - Add debug mode to view systems and their average run time